Bra: Early brassières

 Wearing a garment to support the breasts may date back to ancient Greece.
 Women wore an apodesmos, later stēthodesmē, mastodesmos and mastodeton, all meaning "breast-band", a band of wool or linen that was wrapped across the breasts and tied or pinned at the back.
 Roman women wore breast-bands during sport, such as those shown on the Coronation of the Winner mosaic (also known as the "Bikini mosaic").

-Fragments of linen textiles found at Lengberg Castle in East Tyrol in Austria dated to between 1440 and 1485 are believed to have been bras.
+In 2008, fragments of linen textiles were found at Lengberg Castle in East Tyrol in Austria that were dated to between 1440 and 1485; these fragments greatly resemble modern bras.
 Two of them had cups made from two pieces of linen sewn with fabric that extended to the bottom of the torso with a row of six eyelets for fastening with a lace or string.
 One had two shoulder straps and was decorated with lace in the cleavage.
-However, Rachel Case, Beatrix Nutz, and Carol James suggest that these fragments lacked the correct dimensions and structure to be bras and were instead some kind of headwear.
+The finds illustrate that a version of the bra existed in the Early Modern European fashion, though the few archeological examples make it difficult to determine how widespread they were.

 From the 16th century, the undergarments of wealthier women in the Western world were dominated by the corset, which pushed the breasts upwards.
 In the later 19th century, clothing designers began experimenting with alternatives, splitting the corset into multiple parts: a girdle-like restraining device for the lower torso, and devices that suspended the breasts from the shoulder to the upper torso.